NVIDIA BlueField BSP v4.11.0

 Upgrading BlueField Software Components Using PLDM

-The PLDM firmware update protocol provides a standardized, out-of-band (OOB) method for upgrading firmware components on devices such as the NVIDIA® BlueField®-3.
-It enables a platform update agent—typically the server's BMC—to transfer firmware images to the target device.
+The PLDM firmware update protocol provides a standardized, out-of-band (OOB) method for upgrading firmware components on NVIDIA® BlueField® devices.
+A platform update agent (typically the server's BMC) transfers the firmware image to the target device and activates it.

 • NIC firmware